-The project seminar counts for 4.5 credit points (Leistungspunkte).
+The course counts for 4.5 credit points (Leistungspunkte).
 Examination is via an alternative exam assessment (§4(2), 3 SPO).
-Necessary conditions to pass the course: 1) Weekly submission of statistical forecasts during the semester (excluding the Christmas break), 2) Submission of a final report (10-15 pages) at the end of the semester, describing the forecasting methods and their statistical evaluation.
-Grading is based on the final report.
+Necessary conditions to pass the course:

+- 1) Weekly submission of statistical forecasts during the semester, excluding the Christmas break, - 2) A presentation (approx. 20 minutes) during the semester, - 3) Submission of a final report (5-10 pages) around the end of the semester.

+The presentation and the final report should describe the forecasting methods and their statistical evaluation.
+Grading is based on the presentation (30%) and the final report (70%).